 Physiological responses to light are powerfully modulated by ocular sensitivity and gated by feedback in a time-depended manner.
 Understanding behavioural outputs thus requires answers to how messengers along the light-transmission pathways operate during various stages.
 We address this by studying circuits at multiple levels over time and integrating different types of responses.
 We use technologies with sufficient analytical resolution to reveal actions of sensory input and those of relevant endocrine regulatory messengers.
 We monitor environmental signals and observe human behaviour while applying various tasks.
 Our research themes include investigations in different age groups and across different behavioural phenotypes.

 The Katlab group seeks to integrate different disciplines and is placed across the medical and technical faculties of Umeå University, embedded in the stimulating departments of Radiation Sciences and Molecular Biology and the Wallenberg Centre for Molecular Medicine.
-The Katlab heads a new field laboratory, the Nordic Daylight Research Facility, which is currently being established with generous support from a number of organisations.
+The Katlab keeps a field laboratory (or testbed), the Nordic Daylight Research Facility, which was established with generous support from a number of organisations.
 The heart of the research facility is the ‘Photon Space’.

 The ‘Photon Space’ is a unique all-glass architecture dedicated to investigate human responses to daylight.
 It is the only experimental research facility in the world that allows this kind of daylight research in humans at high latitude and all year round due to its comfortable indoor climate.
-The studies require no light pollution and thus the Photon Space is surrounded by pure nature, yet it has all the infrastructure, including internet access, maintenance and services necessary to run such facility throughout strong seasonal climate.
+The studies require to limit light pollution and thus the Photon Space is surrounded by pure nature, yet it has all the infrastructure, including internet access, maintenance and services necessary to run such facility throughout strong seasonal climate changes.

 Umeå University is located in Northern Sweden, nearly 640 km north of Stockholm, at lat-long coordinates 63.82842, 20.25972.
 The Photon Space is located in Granö, 75 km Northwest from Umeå on the E12, at lat-long coordinates 64.24728, 19.33743.
 The field site is the meadow – named Triangulum after the galaxy’s star configuration due to the meadow’s similar shape – that belongs to Granö Beckasin.
 Granö Beckasin is an ecological destination for nature tourism of high quality all year round, offering many educational and outdoor activities always in tune with the seasons.